nikothomas/ctdfjorder/docs/developers.rst

 Conclusion
 ----------

-This tutorial has walked you through the key functionalities of the :class:`~ctdfjorder.CTD.CTD` class in CTDFjorder and how to use it within R using the ``reticulate`` package.
+This tutorial has walked you through the key functionalities of the CTD class in CTDFjorder and how to use it within R using the ``reticulate`` package.
 With these tools, you can load, clean, analyze, and save CTD data efficiently for your oceanographic studies.

-For detailed information on using the :class:`~ctdfjorder.CTD.CTD` class and other functionalities, refer to the :doc:`API` reference.
+For detailed information on using the CTD class and other functionalities, refer to the :doc:`./API/index` reference.